FZE vs. FZCO in Dubai: Key Differences and How to Choose

 1. Capital Requirements & Share Structure

-• Fixed Capital Requirements: Zones like Jebel Ali Free Zone (JAFZA) may require a minimum share capital, often between AED 50,000 to AED 300,000.
+• Fixed Capital Requirements: Some zones, such as Jebel Ali Free Zone (JAFZA), require a minimum share capital of AED 50,000-300,000.

 2. Ownership & Share Transfers